 - Cultural History of Modern Europe

 - International Relations in Historical Perspective

 - Intercultural Communication

-Because it can be completed in the first semester of the third year, the minor also forms an excellent preparation for an exchange program with the United States or Canada.
+Because this minor can be completed in the first semester of the third year, it also forms an excellent preparation for an exchange program with the United States or Canada.
 The minor consists of four compulsory courses (30 EC) and starts in block 3.